KozBi/Airport/README.md

 Built a client–server simulation of an automated landing system for two runways, handling up to 100 aircraft in a 3D airspace.

-Implemented airplane clients and a control server with real-time communication via Python sockets.
+Implemented airplane clients and the control server with real-time communication via Python sockets.
+Each client is handled in a separate thread.

-Designed collision detection, fuel management, and air corridor navigation logic.

-Stored connection status, collisions, and landing events in an SQL database.
+Client asks for connection, and send his coordinate.
+Aiport(server) take control over the client and lead to landing.

+Designed Database in PostgreSQL.
+Information about all Planes and occured Colissions.

+Aplication cover with tests in unitest.

 Youtube video: https://www.youtube.com/watch?v=yZaTmlQexnk